OmniRoute — What is it?

 Smart Routing

-OmniRoute intelligently routes requests to the most cost-effective and available AI model, ensuring zero downtime and optimal performance.
+OmniRoute intelligently routes requests to the most cost-effective and available AI model, ensuring minimal downtime and optimal performance.

 Source: Description per README